johnringler/paylocity-challenge/README.md

 - [selenium-server](https://www.npmjs.com/package/selenium-server) (Node wrapper for Selenium)

-## Tests Organization
+### Tests Organization

 *  ###### Feature Files
 A .feature file is supposed to describe a single feature of the system, or a particular aspect of a feature.
 It's just a way to provide a high-level description of a software feature, and to group related scenarios.
 A feature has two basic elements -- a header and one or more scenarios.

-- *Header*: A header has three basic elements -- the Feature: keyword, a name (on the same line) and a description spans multiple lines.
+1. *Header*: A header has three basic elements -- the Feature: keyword, a name (on the same line) and a description spans multiple lines.
-- *Scenario*: A scenario is a concrete example that illustrates a business rule.
+2. *Scenario*: A scenario is a concrete example that illustrates a business rule.
 It consists of a list of steps.
-Scenarios logically flow as a series of steps: Given --> When --> Then.
+Scenarios logically flow as a series of steps: **Given --> When --> Then**.

 * ###### Step-definitions
 A step-definition is a small piece of code with a pattern (this framework uses RegEx) attached to it.
 The pattern is used to link the step definition to all the matching steps, and the code is what Cucumber will execute when it sees a Gherkin step.